richierocks/rebus/README.md

 and 255.
 This reads "Match two then five then a number between zero and five.
 Or match two then a number between zero and four then a digit.
 Or match an optional zero or one followed by an optional digit folowed by a compulsory digit.
-Make this a single token, but don't capture it.
+Make this a single token, but don't capture it.""

     ip_element <- token(
       "25" %c% range(0, 5) %|%